kikwit/kikwit/README.md

 |JSON                  |`JSON.parse`                            |
 |_All others_          |None. `Context.body` is a `Buffer`      |

-The body parser can be changed by setting a custom `bodyParser` function in the configuration file.
+The body parser can be changed by setting a custom `bodyParser` configuration property.
 This function should accept a request `Context` object and return a promise that resolves to an object containing two properties: `body` and `files`.
 The `files` property should represent the uploaded files is any.